- Site Analysis

 During digging, the sides of the excavations must be supported so the hole can be entered safely to take samples.
 On completion of soil sampling, backfill the trial hole by compacting the material in 150 mm layers so that future work in the area will not be affected.

 Obtain information about ground conditions from local and regional councils, a PIM/LIM and/or a site visit.
-Some local councils have developed online maps showing locations at risk from hazards such as flooding or liquefaction.
+Many local councils have developed online maps showing locations at risk from hazards such as flooding, sea level rise, erosion, landslides or liquefaction.

 If there any are doubts about ground stability, consult a geotechnical engineer.

 The MBIE document Practice Advisory 17: Well-planned ground investigations can save costs points out that some poor building performance in the Canterbury earthquakes was the result of inadequate site investigations.
 It describes site investigation aims and strategy, and points out how an appropriate strategy can actually save money overall.